Skip to main content

 Alien (1979)

 Let’s take stock of some of the features of the horror film.
-A recurring predator-prey scenario, jump scares, subdued color palette, an emphasis on isolation and claustrophobia, etc. A Quiet Place uses all of these.
-Krasinski even lists Ridley Scott’s Alien as inspiration for this film.
-The film uses horror iconography to explore the fear of not being able to protect your kids, but it manages to abstain from almost everything that makes horror so repugnant to outsiders.
+A recurring predator-prey scenario, jump scares, subdued color palette, an emphasis on isolation and claustrophobia, etc. The gang's all here in Krasinski's movie.

 For one thing, the central characters aren’t a gaggle of horny teenagers.
 You as the audience aren’t caught in the crossfires of not wanting to see humans gutted but also not wanting these dopes to pass on their genes.
 There’s no ambiguity with the Abbots—they need to make it home safely.